 The Community Grants Hub will invite nominated organisations to submit an application online.
-The Grant Opportunity Guidelines are published on GrantConnect.

 Invited applicants complete and submit a grant application

 You complete the application form and address all of the eligibility and assessment criteria to be considered for a grant.